CoShared-NikkiPetersen/swes-takehome-challenge/README.md

  * I tried to replace the `master` branch with `main` but I think GitHub won't allow that when the repo is forked, so just make sure that you're running from main locally.
  * I need to sort offices for a company, by location.
 They currently are displayed in random order.
- * The requirement of a user name was a little ambiguous, since there is no requirement for auth here, so I put this requirement on a company name when adding a new company and on an employee first name (when adding a new employee).
+ * The requirement of a user name being more than 5 characters was a little ambiguous, since there is no authentication here, so I added this validation on a company name when adding a new company and on an employee first name (when adding a new employee).
 I felt that, as those are the only forms here, that was where the spirit of the requirement would be.

 ## Future iterations